makerdao/auction-keeper/README.md

 ## Overall architecture

-**TODO**
+`auction-keeper` is responsible for directly interacting with `Flipper`, `Flapper` and `Flopper` auction contracts deployed to the Ethereum blockchain.
+It it responsible for querying and monitoring the current auction state, and also for sending all Ethereum transactions.
+At the same time all all decision making is delegated to _bidding models_.

+_Bidding models_ are simple processes, external to the main `auction-keeper` process.
+As they do not have to know anything about blockchain and smart contracts, they can be implemented in basically any programming language.
-Bidding models are simple, external processes.
-They can be basically implemented in any programming language, as the only thing they need to do is to read and write JSON documents exchanged with `auction-keeper`.
+The only thing they need to do is to read and write JSON documents they exchange with `auction-keeper`.

 ### Monitoring ongoing auctions and discovering new ones